 At the age of 65, you may be able to enjoy a handsome profit of half a million in your bank if you choose to sell your ONLY property.
 However, what’s the plan after that?
 You would not be able to get another mortgage loan from the bank for another purchase.
 Therefore, there will only be 2 other options for you – Buy another flat with all that hard-earned profit or downgrade to a smaller flat if you want to enjoy life a little or pay off some debts.
 Is that the kind of retirement you want?

 Perhaps you already have in mind the kind of retirement you would strive for or even set an earlier retirement.

-Working very hard and living prudently may work for some in the past but that past is already in the rear view mirror.
+Working very hard and living prudently may have worked for some in the past but that past is already in the rear-view mirror.
 Working hard can no longer make you rich.

 Heard of the phrase “ You work hard for money so that you can make those monies work harder for you in the future? ” But what this phrase does not tell you is how to have a SECURED way of making your hard-earned money work for you.
 Why do people call it “hard-earned” money?
 The table below shows the average income of Singaporeans grows at a snail pace of 2.4% per annum.
 Isn’t this hard or what?

 Here’s another case study – a purchase of a 2-Bedroom plus study unit at Belmond Green and the entry price was $1,618 psf.
 After 5 years, a decent profit of $350,000 was achieved.
 Referring to historical data, it appears to many property owners that the uptrend is almost like a guarantee.
 So should one sell or hold longer for more profits?
 What do you think you should do?